Vietnam.vn - Nền tảng quảng bá Việt Nam

 He affirmed that these are things that will not change, because they have become the basic foundation in bilateral relations.

-The Ambassador expressed his strong belief that, regardless of the outcome of this election, the foundation and fundamental elements in the relationship between the United States and Vietnam will continue to be strengthened and developed strongly.
-He also said that the coming time, in 2025, when the two countries celebrate the 30th anniversary of establishing diplomatic relations, will be more meaningful and open up more opportunities for cooperation between the two sides in all fields.
+The Ambassador expressed his strong belief that, regardless of the outcome of this election, the foundation and fundamental elements in the relationship between the US and Vietnam will continue to be strengthened and developed strongly.
+He also said that the coming time, in 2025, when the two countries celebrate the 30th anniversary of the establishment of diplomatic relations, will be more meaningful and open up more opportunities for cooperation between the two sides in all fields.

 Ambassador Knapper also expressed his joy and pride that many young people, pupils and students in Vietnam are interested in the US election.
-He hopes that on this occasion, young people can learn about how the US electoral system works and how this country chooses its leaders for the next 4 years.
+He hopes that on this occasion, young people can learn about how the US election system works, how this country chooses its leader for the next 4 years.

 Some pictures of the event: